Sam Yip: Early life and education

 Being a Japanese anime enthusiast, Yip has self-taught Japanese and taken JLPT exams.
 With the help of his boss at his part-time job, he joined a Japanese-funded company that specializes in organizing concerts.
 After taking a working holiday in Japan, he returned to Hong Kong as a project consultant and event supervisor for Creative Paradise of ACGHK.

 Political Inspiration

 When Yip was in secondary school, he had loved Chinese History and pay close attention to local issues.
 Inspired by the protest for preservation of Queen's Pier in 2004, Yip started to enthusiastically participated in social movements.

 Political career

+Yip took part in the Umbrella Movement from its outbreak on 28 September 2014, stationed on the eastern perimeter of the Admiralty occupation between the Red Cross building and police headquarters, where he met Ng Wing-tak; he was interviewed there by Japanese television.

 Establishment of Island West Dynamic Movement

 In November 2014, Yip, Ng Wing-Tak, and Ed Lau founded Island West Dynamic Movement, an organisation focused on social issues in Sai Wan (Western District].

 2015 District Council Elections

 In 2015, Yip stood for 2015 District Council elections in Shek Tong Tsui (constituency).
 He lost the seat with 41.31% (1,336) of the vote.